Kukos/MyLibs/README.md

     darray - dynamic array (like std :: vector)

+    ccache - contiguous cache in memory for big data

     fifo - dynamic fifo queue (like std :: queue)

     filebuffer - buffer for large files (wrapper for mmap)